gabkhazak/Project-1/README.md

 - Home IP Address 173.33.194.163

 Machines within the network can only be accessed by Jump Box.
 - Which machine did you allow to access your ELK VM?
-Jbox Virtual Machine
+Jump Box Virtual Machine
 - What was its IP address?
 Private IP:10.0.0.4.

 A summary of the access policies in place can be found in the table below.